claudio-silva/grunt-angular-builder/README.md

 ## Angular Builder
 > Build your AngularJS applications the Angular way!

+#### Warning

+> **This project applies to Angular 1.x only!**

+> With Angular 2.x it is not needed.

+#### Warning

+> **This project is on maintenance mode.**

+> I feel a little sad that so much work is being shelved, but with Angular 2 making this build process obsolete, there's no reason for me to keep working on it.
+> Angular Builder, as it is, works fine for us, and we're not developing new apps with it.

+> This means, **I'm not accepting any new feature requests nor any pull-requests for new features.**

+> I hope Angular Builder has been useful to you, and thank you for using it.

 ### What is Angular Builder?

 Angular Builder is the definitive solution for loading source code in AngularJS applications.